-- High-resolution services in the coastal ocean operate at various spatial scales depending on the specific applications and objectives.
+High-resolution services in the coastal ocean operate at various spatial scales depending on the specific applications and objectives.
 These scales can range from local to regional levels, aiming to capture fine-scale processes and variations.
-Here are some typical spatial scales for high-resolution services: - 1.
-Local Scale: At the local scale, high-resolution services focus on small coastal areas, such as individual bays, estuaries, or nearshore zones.
+Here are some typical spatial scales for high-resolution services:

+1. Local Scale: At the local scale, high-resolution services focus on small coastal areas, such as individual bays, estuaries, or nearshore zones.
 These services aim to provide detailed information and predictions for specific locations of interest.
-Spatial resolutions in this range can be on the order of meters to a few kilometers, allowing for precise observations and modelingmodelling of localized processes. - 2.
-Coastal Scale: High-resolution services at the coastal scale cover larger coastal regions, spanning multiple bays, estuaries, and coastal zones.
+Spatial 88 resolutions in this range can be on the order of meters to a few kilometers, allowing for precise observations and modelling of 89 localized processes.

+2. Coastal Scale: High-resolution services at the coastal scale cover larger coastal regions, spanning multiple bays, estuaries, and coastal zones.
 These services provide a broader view of the coastal environment and its dynamics.
-Spatial resolutions in this range typically range from a few kilometers to tens of kilometers to a kilometer, enabling the capture of coastal- to regional-scale variations and interactions. - 3.
-Transition Zones: Transition zones refer to areas where coastal and open ocean processes interact.
+Spatial resolutions in this range typically range from meters to a kilometer, enabling the capture of coastal- to regional-scale variations and interactions.

+3. Transition Zones: Transition zones refer to areas where coastal and open ocean processes interact.
 These zones often exhibit complex dynamics and are of particular interest for high-resolution services.
 Spatial resolutions in transition zones can vary depending on the specific characteristics and objectives, but they generally aim to capture the intricate interactions between coastal and open ocean processes.